sjhuang26/thinking-system/README.md

 - Visualize a **zero cue** which is a small gray-colored sphere that can be colored depending on the position in the formula.
 Treat it as the top of the **cue hierarchy** -- the Platonic Ideal that all **one cues** (specific cues) descend from.
   - To be clear, the portal formula is: ```0&1```
   - Is mastering the logic of variables equal to mastering logical comparisons between specific objects?
 Is creativity the metaphorical combinatorial collision of thousands of spheres?
 Is there a general aptitude of jumping from one sphere to another sphere independent from the first one?
 The point is to build confidence in the skill generalization.
+  - **TODO: This is when we come full circle to the prior art -- the ideas of SMART training -- useful although incomplete.**

 ## Technical Aspects